lbressler13/trick-calculator/README.md

 **All** new computation needs unit tests.
 The computation in here is messy and complicated, and manually testing everything is difficult and it **will** miss edge cases.
-The tests are annoying and time consuming to write, but it will all be worth it when you refactor the most important code and can test that it still works.
+The tests are annoying and time consuming, but they will be worth it.
-The hours writing tests will be worth it.

 You will gain a huge appreciation for testing and TDD.

 Unit tests can be run via an IDE, or with the following command: